DFHack/dfhack/README.rst

 machine connection cannot be modified.
 As a result, the workshop can only immediately connect to machine components built AFTER it.
-This also means that engines cannot be chained without intermediate short axles that can be built later.
+This also means that engines cannot be chained without intermediate short axles that can be built later than both of the engines.

 Operation
 ---------